Updated Apr 26th, 2023

-So if a 20-year-old invested $5500 in a TFSA that earns an average of 7% interest per year (compounded quarterly) and contributed the max of $5500 each year (and don’t draw any money out) for 40 years, by the time the person is 60, how much money would they have accumulated?
+So if a 20-year-old invested $6500 in a TFSA that earns an average of 7% interest per year and contributed $6500 each year (and don’t draw any money out) for 40 years, by the time the person is 60, how much money would they have accumulated?

 So why don’t more people – young or not-so-young – save on a regular basis?

 “One of the biggest reasons that it’s so difficult to save is that no one out there really wants you to.
 It’s true.
 Almost everyone want you to spend as much as possible.”